wix/Detox/docs/Introduction.WritingFirstTest.md

 </View>
 ```

-## Step 4: Match an element and perform an action
+## Step 4: Match an Element and Perform an Action

 Choose a method to match your element, the various alternatives are documented [here](APIRef.Matchers.md).
 You will most likely be relying on `testID` which means our matching code will look like `element(by.id('MyUniqueId123'))`.